openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 A typical scale unit might have an Application Tier with four Dv2 instances of a PaaS web role.
 An application tier is responsible for all the communication with the client.
-So when you fire up Visual Studio, when you fire up a browser and you connect to VSTS, you’re connecting to an application tier.
+So when you fire up Visual Studio, when you fire up a browser and you connect to Azure DevOps, you’re connecting to an application tier.
 The AT has the REST and SOAP endpoints and serves up the web UI.
 That’s the public face of the service.